clarity20/miniquery/data/README.md

 Sample data:
 -----------

-qq\_sample\_db: homemade data for pre-alpha testing-as-you-go third-party/mywind: a port of Microsoft's Northwind db from SQL Server to MySQL
+`qq\_sample\_db`: homemade data for pre-alpha testing-as-you-go `third-party/mywind`: a port of Microsoft's Northwind db from SQL Server to MySQL

 Steps to prepare the cache for a database:
 -----------------------------------------

-1. Create these dbs manually
+1. Create the db manually
-    `mysql -u _user_ -h _host_ -e "CREATE DATABASE foo" --password`
+    `mysql -u _user_ -h _host_ -e "CREATE DATABASE _dbName_" --password`

-2. Populate using the \*.sql files found in here `mysql -u _user_ -h _host_ -D foo < foo.sql --password`
+2. Populate using the \*.sql files provided
+    `mysql -u _user_ -h _host_ -D _dbName_ < _dbName_.sql --password`

-3. Run queries to generate schema information for the db and each of its tables and save the results to the Miniquery cache.
-The data in these files needs to be tab-delimited with results only, no column header; set your command-line flags accordingly.
+3. Run queries to generate schema information for the db and each of its tables and save the results to the MINIQUERY cache.
+The data in these files needs to be tab-delimited with results only, no column header, and sorted by the first column; set your command-line flags and queries accordingly.

 ```
     mysql -u _user_ -h _host_ -B -N -e "SELECT table_name